-The external independent auditors found that Spring ISD had no instances of material weaknesses in internal controls.
+The external independent auditors found that Spring ISD had no instances of material weaknesses in internal controls, which earned the district 10 points.

 15. Did the school district not receive an adjusted repayment schedule for more than one fiscal year for an over allocation of Foundation School Program (FSP) funds as a result of a financial hardship?